Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: The Simulation Framework

 b) \textbf{non-coplanar edges} - no closed-form solution exists for determining diffraction points; the problem should be solved via numerical optimization, significantly increasing computational complexity \cite{carluccio2008efficient}.
 This feature is not critical in the scope of the current work, as objects are primarily assumed to be convex, so this case is not considered.

 By restricting EE diffraction to coplanar adjacent edges, computational complexity remains manageable while still improving the modeling of the shadow region in convex geometries.

 \textbf{2) Edge–Vertex and Vertex–Edge Diffraction (EV, VE)} In addition to EE diffraction, cascaded edge–vertex (EV) and vertex–edge (VE) diffraction paths are implemented, as they are also essential for accurate shadow modeling.
 Since a rigorous formulation of EV/VE diffraction is not available in the literature, a heuristic cascading approach is adopted.
-More details and limitations on this approach are discussed in Appendix A.
+More details and limitations on this approach are discussed in Appendix A. Therefore, the objective is not to derive a rigorous higher-order diffraction formulation but to evaluate whether such practical approximations can improve RT prediction.

-To illustrate the importance of edge–vertex diffraction, a simple geometric configuration (\cref{fig:1}) was constructed in which an incident ray interacts sequentially with two edges.
+To illustrate the importance of edge–vertex diffraction, a simple geometric configuration (\cref{fig:ev_1}) was constructed in which an incident ray interacts sequentially with two edges.
 The interaction point at edge 2 is at $0.1 \lambda$ distance from the vertex, therefore the field is strongly influenced by the vertex contribution.
 The resulting field is evaluated along a line of observation points placed behind the object.

-The results are in \cref{fig:2}.
+The results are in \cref{fig:ev_2}.
 When only vertex and double-edge diffraction are considered (V+EE), the predicted field exhibits noticeable discrepancies with respect to the full-wave reference solution.
 In particular, the absence of EV and VE mechanisms leads to incorrect behavior in the shadow region.
 When edge–vertex and vertex–edge contributions are included (V+EE+EV+VE), the agreement with the MLFMM solution improves significantly.

-This example illustrates that vertex-related interactions are essential for accurate modeling of the forward scattering region of discretized objects.
+This example illustrates that vertex-related interactions are essential for accurate modeling of the shadow region of discretized objects.
 However, certain limitations of the double diffraction formulation remain, which are also highlighted in Appendix A.

-\section{Discretization strategy and tradeoffs}
+\subsection{Discretization strategy and tradeoffs}

-In ray-tracing frameworks, curved objects are approximated by planar elements, as native support for smooth parametric surfaces (e.g., NURBS) is typically unavailable in standard RT tools such as Sionna-RT.
+In ray-tracing frameworks, curved objects are approximated by planar facets, since native support for smooth parametric surfaces (e.g., NURBS) is typically unavailable in standard RT tools such as Sionna-RT.
 This introduces a trade-off between geometric fidelity, electromagnetic accuracy, and computational cost.